giongto35/cloud-game/README.md

 2. Can multiplayer over internet.
 A person host a game and the other person can join the same game as 1st or 2nd player.
 3. Save (S) and Load (L) at any point in time.
 4. If you save the roomID, next time you can come back to continue play in that room.
+5. The game can be hosted on local and your game session can be accessed over internet.

 ## Demo
 https://www.youtube.com/watch?v=qkjV2VIwVIo